BURRINJA - CONTEXT

 The redevelopment will transform Burrinja galleries; artist studios and making spaces; café, hospitality and music performance space; the first floor ‘black box’ multi-purpose space, along with the main entranceway to the building.

 FUNDING THE PROJECT

 Council has successfully applied for $1.25m from the Victorian State Government’s Growing Suburbs Fund and will contribute $1.25m to the project.
 Some further Asset Refurbishment and Environmental Sustainability funding will also contribute funds to a $3m total project.

 Approximately 14 jobs will be generated by Council’s investment in the construction of the facility.

 Read Funding Announcement Media Release HERE - December 2017

 Burrinja as both a regional cultural hub and venue has distinct, activated ‘villages’ of creativity – the galleries, studios, café and music venue – but lacks the internal pathways that connect these villages.
 This redevelopment will remove the existing roadblocks, opening up the inherent creative connections between them, transforming cul-de-sacs into intuitive pathways that provide vastly improved accessibility to these activities and their social benefits for all members of our community.

 See below for examples of current internal building conditions that we are seeking to improve.

-The new development will create an improved context and capability for social and cultural change through creative engagement – with positive social impact flow-ons.
+The new development will create an improved capability for social and cultural change through creative engagement – with positive social impact.
 It will prioritise shared social experiences, enabling connections to be made where now barriers exist.